We islanders love the beach and we love food and mixing booze while our feet feel the sand.

 The hotel has a bar, a restaurant a nice roomy swimming pool and the beach s just steps away with more restaurants and bars nearby.

 We let him be and Mariela and I decided to discover the bar, the beers, the vodkas, and the bourbons!
-For breakfast, lunch, and dinner, we stayed in house.
+For breakfast, lunch, and dinner, we stayed in the hotel.

 The first night was all about Jaycob and his friends.
 Dinner was traditional Puerto Rican at Brasas Restaurant on the top story.
 After that, we went downstairs to the bar for a few, OK, OK, a little more than a few Tito’s and Pink Grapefruit.